Bira/octopus-carnival/_drafts/lphr-scene-04.md

 After that, he opens the gate using the same key as before, and the delve is on.

     [GM] So far we've neatly skipped a lot of the filler fights, but now we got to the main event of this delve.

-### Polluted Cistern
+## [Player] Polluted Cistern

 Beyond the gate, there is a set of stairs leading down.
 The environment here